This lesson introduces you to the various parts of the ArcGIS Velocity app and describes how they relate to each other.

 - From the main menu, click the Real-Time tab and explore the Real-Time Analytics page.

 The Real-Time Analytics page displays the list and status of your real-time analytics.
-A real-time analytic performs processing on data being collected through a feed and analyzes each individual event record as it is received.
+A real-time analytic performs processing on data being collected through a feed type and analyzes each individual event record as it is received.
 Real-time analytics are typically used for transforming data, geofencing, and incident detection.

 - Click Create real-time analytic.